calvenwts/blockchain-dex-events/README.md

 In this case a price impact of -42.09% means that the trade will decrease the price of the token by 42.90%.
 Which means the trade size is large relative to the liquidity in the pool.

-A few ways to recude price impact:
+Few ways to reduce price impact:

 - Trade in smaller amounts
 - Use a pool with more liquidity